-Silicon Valley Mechanical, SNIPS NEWS' 2023 Contractor of the Year, will host up to 18 high school students from San Jose and other Bay Area communities for the #HeavyMetalSummer workshops on June 28.
-These sessions will occur on Tuesdays and Thursdays from 2:30-5 p.m. over three weeks for a total of 11, 2.5-hour training-sessions led by construction professionals.
+Silicon Valley Mechanical, SNIPS NEWS' 2023 Contractor of the Year, hosted up to 18 high school students from San Jose and other Bay Area communities for the #HeavyMetalSummer workshops on from June 10 to June 26.
+These sessions occurred on Tuesdays, Wednesdays and Thursdays from 2:30-5 p.m. over three weeks for a total of 11, 2.5-hour training-sessions led by construction professionals.
 Also included will be two Local Union Tours.

 Just a few examples of things the students will learn include how to mold piping to make a lamp, build their own toolboxes out of sheet metal and form a device-holder out of copper.
 And the best part: everything that they make will get to go home with them.